Is Task-Specific Training Necessary for Anomaly Detection?: RAD: Towards Training-free MUAD

 On the global context retrieved subset $\mathcal{N}_K(x)$, RAD performs patch-level conditioned retrieval and scoring independently based on multi-layer features.
 For clarity, we first describe the procedure for a layer $\ell \in \mathcal{L}$; the same steps are then applied in parallel to all layers in $\mathcal{L}$, and the resulting scores are fused across layers.

 \paragraph{Spatial conditioning via local neighborhoods.}

-In anomaly detection, objects are typically roughly aligned, and different regions of the image correspond to different functional parts (e.g., screw vs.\ background).
-Matching a query patch against anomaly-free patches from arbitrary locations, even within the global context conditioned retrieved set $\mathcal{N}_K(x)$, therefore risks pairing semantically unrelated parts, which can distort anomaly scores.
-Thus, we argue that patch matching should be conditioned by \emph{where} a patch appears in the image.
+In anomaly detection, spatial location often provides a useful cue: different regions of an object or scene tend to correspond to different functional parts (e.g., screw vs.\ background), while small shifts, pose changes, and viewpoint variations may still occur.
+Matching a query patch against anomaly-free patches from arbitrary locations, even within the global-context retrieved set $\mathcal{N}_K(x)$, can therefore pair visually plausible but functionally unrelated regions, which may distort anomaly scores.
+Thus, we use patch location as a coarse locality prior.

-To implement this inductive bias, RAD imposes a spatial prior.
-A patch should be compared only to anomaly-free patches from a local neighborhood around the same grid location.
-This preserves coarse spatial semantics while remaining robust to small misalignments and viewpoint changes.
+To implement this inductive bias, RAD applies spatial conditioning through local neighborhoods.
+Instead of requiring rigid alignment, this design follows the intuition of local receptive fields: nearby grid locations are more likely to share similar functional semantics, while a neighborhood radius $\rho$ allows tolerance to small misalignments and viewpoint changes.
+This preserves coarse spatial semantics without forcing each patch to match only the exact same grid position.